Kevincnzuk/live-ev-bus-akl/README.md

 - [ ] _Connection to AnyTrip (TBA depends on availability)_

 > [!NOTE]
-> We are facing problems due to the "zero server" target and the lack of resources available to be used.
+> We are facing problems due to the "zero server" target and the lack of resources available to be used, update progress may be slow.

 ## Screenshots